yeastrc/proxl-import-merox/README.md

                                analysis.
   -o, --out-file=<outFile>   The full path to the desired output proxl XML file.
   -s, --scan-filename=<scanFilename>
-                             The name of the scan file (e.g., mydata.mzML) used to search the data.
-Used to annotate PSMs with the name of the scan file, required if using Bibliospec to create a spectral library for Skyline.
+                             Set the name of the scan file (e.g., mydata.mzML) used to search the data.
+This will override the value found in the data.
   -a, --scan-number-adjust=<scanNumberAdjust>
                              (Optional) Adjust the reported scan numbers in the Limelight XML by this amount.
 E.g. -a -1 would